- Job title: From: Taiwan <br>Studying: BA Fashion Technology

 Traveling and hiking are the two activities I enjoy the most during my spare time.
 They make me feel refreshed.
 I like to explore as many places as I can.
 After participating in two walks with Get Out Get Active (GOGA) in my first year, I decided to have further involve with them.
 Thus, I am one of their volunteers this year and get more chances to discover the beauty of the countryside in the UK.

-I am currently staying in Henry Price Residence, same as where I lived in first year.
-The reasons that I decided to stay here again this year are not only due to my lovely previous flatmates are still all living together this year but also its good location.
+I am currently living in Solihull (right next to Birmingham) for my placement job.
+However, I have stayed in Henry Price Residence for my first two academic years.
+The reasons that I decided to stay in the same accommodation for two years are not only due to my lovely previous flatmates are still all living together this year but also its good location.
 It only takes 5 mins to my school; Design school and 2 mins walk to business school.
 The convenience undoubtedly highlights Henry Price.
 Most importantly, as living in an on-campus accommodation, I have free basic membership of The Edge, which is also one of the reasons that I don’t want to move out.